 Diagnostic system.
-More than just a "show meter"
+Not just a "show-meter"

 The second step in the development approach was the implementation of a system for diagnosing the state of the oxygen sensor and the main systems of the device.
 The widebandband oxygen sensor is not very simple in structure, which is an electrochemical system consisting of a narrow-band Nernst cell; oxygen ion Pump and heating element.
-At the same time, it should be noted that the failure of the sensor is not always obvious - the AFR sensor can continue to work with a significant change in the properties of its structure, which may affect the readings!
+At the same time, it should be noted that the failure of the sensor is not always obvious - the wideband sensor can continue to work with a significant change in the properties of its structure, which can affect the readings!
 We talked about one of the reasons for such phenomena above.
 Overheating and mechanical shock can also deteriorate the sensor performance.

 For these reasons, it was decided to introduce a diagnostic system for the oxygen sensor and not only, which constantly monitors the sensor parameters, and if they are deviated, the device warns about this in the form of separate codes on the display, each of which has a description and solution methods.

 Exhaust gas temperature monitoring